 VOLUNTEER IN INDIA

-Volunteer work in India with GVI will open your eyes to a rapidly developing country, filled with a rich culture, traditions and beautiful landscapes.
-However, there are major community development issues and a huge gap between the rich and poor, volunteer construction projects are especially necessary to help improve the infrastructure.
+Volunteering in India with GVI will open your eyes to a rapidly developing country, filled with a rich culture, traditions and beautiful landscapes.
+However, there are major community development issues and a huge gap between the rich and poor.
 It is estimated that 35% of India’s population are living below the poverty line and 61% of children have disease causing germs on their hands due to a lack of proper hygiene practices.
 We also offer exciting programs in other Asian countries like Thailand, Nepal and Laos.

 Whether on your gap year, career break or volunteering holiday, you can make a sustainable long-term difference through a variety of different project focuses: